 Now imagine the Prophet, his Ahlul-Bayt, and his Sahabah were alive today and would see the Quburis (grave worshippers) imitating the Jews and Christians in their heresies such as grave veneration and Christian iconography (depiction of saints).

-Unnecessary depiction of ordinary human beings (and anything that has a soul) are either prohibited or detested by the scholars of Islam, as for the depiction of Prophets, etc. especially in places of worship, then there is no disagreement on the prohibition of this evil act.
+Unnecessary depiction of ordinary human beings (and anything that has a soul) is either prohibited or detested by the scholars of Islam, as for the depiction of Prophets, etc., especially in places of worship, then there is no disagreement on the prohibition of this evil act.

 In another narration we read:

-It was narrated that Aslam the freed slave of ‘Omar ibn al-Khattab (may Allah be pleased with him) said: When ‘Omar went to Syria, one of the leaders of the Christians made food for him and called him.
-‘Omar said: We will not enter your churches because of the images that are in them – meaning the statues.
-Narrated by ‘Abd al-Razzaq in al-Musannaf (1/411 and 10/398)
+It was narrated that Aslam the freed slave of Umar ibn al-Khattab (may Allah be pleased with him) said: When Umar went to Syria, one of the leaders of the Christians made food for him and called him.
+Umar said: We will not enter your churches because of the images that are in them – meaning the statues.
+(Narrated by ‘Abd al-Razzaq in al-Musannaf, 1/411 and 10/398)

 Muslim and non-Muslim historians point to a long, culturally determined, and unchanging tradition of fierce iconoclastic stances and even acts within Islamic-Sunni society (unlike in Shia societies).